 Once kale leaves reach 8″ in length, harvest individual outer leaves as needed.
 Stems and mid-ribs can be tough, so cut them out before eating.

 There are many varieties of Kale available.
-Winterbor Hybrid Kale is a variety that has high frost and cold weather tolerance.
+Try this Premier Blend of Kale Seeds for varieties that have high frost and cold weather tolerance.

 Look for pest resistant varieties of kohlrabi such as Konan Hybrid Kohlrabi.
 For crisp and tender bulbs, harvest when 1-1/2 to 2 inches diameter.
 Over-grown kohlrabi can get woody and bitter.